Grierson DocLab 2021, plus two new DocLab schemes, are now open for applications

 This scheme is for individuals who want to pursue a career within the production management area of documentary programme-making.
 It is specifically designed for people who have no previous experience in the television industry, as well as those who do, and is also open to individuals returning to work after a break or looking for a career change.
 There are eight places available.
 The programme will involve an intensive schedule with industry speakers covering a wide range of topics including budgeting, cash flow and production paperwork; health and safety and risk assessments; music and archive copyright clearances; managing and looking after personnel; understanding deliverables; how to embed diversity and inclusion into the production; as well looking at when to step up to the next level in a career.

-There will be a special webinar introducing the production manager scheme on Wednesday 13 January at 6pm for those who have no previous experience in the TV sector.
-Register for the session.
+A special webinar introducing the production manager scheme was held on Wednesday, 13 January, 6pm for those who have no previous experience in the TV sector.
+Watch the recording.

 Monday, 26 April to Saturday, 1 May